chatbotde/desktop/chat-input/README.md

 # Chat Input Window

-A floating chat input window component for the Buddy desktop app.
+A modern, flexible floating chat input window component for the Buddy desktop app with an enhanced prompt-style interface.

 ## Features

-- **Floating Window**: Always-on-top chat input that appears at the bottom center of the screen
-- **Rounded Corners**: Modern glassmorphism design with rounded corners and blur effects
+- **Modern Prompt Interface**: React-inspired design with action buttons and flexible layout
+- **Dynamic Window Resizing**: Window automatically adjusts height based on content expansion
+- **Enhanced Action Bar**: Multiple action buttons including add, search, voice, and more actions
-- **Auto-resize**: Input field automatically expands as you type (up to 100px height)
+- **Flexible Input Area**: Auto-expanding textarea with smooth animations (up to 200px height)
+- **Loading States**: Visual feedback with loading spinner and disabled states
+- **Voice Recording**: Visual feedback for voice input with pulse animation
 - **Message Integration**: Messages sent from this window appear in the main window's chat interface
 - **Keyboard Shortcuts**:
   - Enter to send message
   - Shift+Enter for new line
+  - Escape to blur input
   - Auto-focus on any keypress
-- **Visual Feedback**: Typing indicator and smooth animations
+- **Responsive Design**: Adapts to different screen sizes with mobile-friendly layout
+- **Accessibility**: Full ARIA support and keyboard navigation

 ## Usage